PostHog/posthog.com/contents/docs/advanced/proxy/cloudflare.md

 ### 4. Use the new host in SDKs

 You can now use your worker's domain (shown under "Preview" on the worker page) as `api_host` in PostHog SDKs!
 If you've added a custom domain in step 3, use that instead.
+Make sure to set the `ui_host` to your actual PostHog app URL (e.g. app.posthog.com).

 ## Method two: Proxy using DNS and Page Rules with Cloudflare Enterprise